vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 - Facebook
 - Google Tasks

-## Desktop File Creator Script
+## Web Link App Creator Script

-You can speed up the desktop file creation with following script:
+You can speed up the web link app creation using following script.
+It takes two arguments:
+- url (starting with https or http)
+- name

 ```shell
 #!/bin/sh -xue